-All-Gather partial data product transfers from Map to workers can fail due to communication mishaps and other breakdowns.
+All-Gather partial data product transfers from Map tasks can fail due to communication mishaps and other breakdowns.
 When task level fault tolerance (typical MapReduce fault tolerance) is enabled, it's possible for the workers to read the missing map output data from the persistent storage (e.g.HDFS) to successfully perform the All-Gather computation.

-The fault tolerance and the speculative execution of MapReduce enable duplicate execution of tasks.
-Map-Allther can perform the duplicate data detection before the final assembly of the data at the recipient nodes to handle any duplicate executions.
+The fault tolerance model and the speculative execution model of MapReduce enable duplicate execution of tasks.
+Duplicate data detection can be performed before the final assembly of the data at the recipient nodes.